top of page

 Food & Beverage 3

 There are several food options in the main paddock area, including the popular Paddock Café.
 This spot nestled next to the track features burgers, hot dogs, chicken fingers, and more.
-To make it easier for fans to order, the café also has several bundle options that generally run in the $10 range for a main item (burger, chicken, etc.), fries, and a drink.
-In addition the track has snacks, ice cream, and various other items for sale at the main concessions stand, and some food trucks pop up throughout the bigger race weekends down in the paddock area.
-Recently, automated tablets have been added here to speed up the ordering process, but lines to pick up orders are no less short.
+To make it easier for fans to order, the café also has several bundle options that generally run in the $10 range for a main item (burger, chicken, etc.) plus fries and a drink.

 Atmosphere 5

 Virginia International Raceway’s track is big, fast, and beautiful.
-Most of the track’s viewing areas offer views that extend beyond just one corner, and include the complex heading up to and away from where you are set up, something that many other road courses are unable to boast.
-The fans also tend to come from all around, and pack in the viewing mounds and grandstands around the facility, meaning you will be surrounded by your racing friends all weekend.
+Most of the track’s viewing areas offer views that extend beyond just one corner and include the complex heading up to and away from where you are set up, something that many other road courses are unable to boast.
+The fans also tend to come from all around and pack in the viewing mounds and grandstands around the facility, meaning you will be surrounded by your racing friends all weekend.

-The paint scheme and architecture of the various buildings harkens back to southern plantation-style homes, as well as to the farm houses and barns that the rural south has become known for.
+The paint scheme and architecture of the various buildings harkens back to southern plantation-style homes, as well as to the farmhouses and barns that the rural south has become known for.
 Situated next to a watershed for a river, the surrounding area is also full of beautiful green trees to give Virginia International Raceway that special wooded look.

-VIR also continues to improve the fan access experience year over year – new tent camping areas were opened up a few years ago inside the turns 1-4 area on driver’s left, while the RV camping and fan viewing areas were also extended far down the backstretch.
+VIR also continues to improve the fan access experience year over year – new tent camping areas were opened up a few years ago inside the turns 1-4 area on the driver’s left, while the RV camping and fan viewing areas were also extended far down the backstretch.

 Neighborhood 1

-There you can find restaurants such as Buffalo Wild Wings and 2 Witches Winery & Brewing Company, or lodging options such as Sleep Inn & Suites and Courtyard by Marriott.
+A lot of fans and teams stay in Danville, VA to the west, which is where you can find the closest places to eat – here you can find restaurants such as Buffalo Wild Wings and 2 Witches Winery & Brewing Company, or lodging options such as Sleep Inn & Suites and Courtyard by Marriott.
 For something to do while in the area, South Boston Speedway features local short track racing on weekend nights, or down in Durham, NC you can visit Duke Forest for a quiet hike in the suburbs.

 Fans 3

 The fans at Virginia International Raceway are pretty great as far as sportscar racing fans go.
 They love anything motorsports, show up en masse for race weekends, and know everything about the sport they love and the drivers who compete in it.
-You can find everything from young fans who are learning about the sport to diehard loyalists who have been going for a long time.
+You can find everyone from young fans who are just learning about the sport, to diehard loyalists who have been going for a long time.
 While SRO weekend may not sport the same number of fans as one can see during IMSA weekends, the crowd is no less impressive, growing year after year thanks to SRO’s fan outreach.

 Access 2